Culture | History | Community

-We are following AHS guidelines that can change day-today.
-The Red Brick Eatery will be open but please visit their facebook page for updates and more information.
+We are following AHS guidelines that can change.
+The Red Brick Eatery will be open but please visit their Facebook page for updates and more information.

-The health and wellness of our staff and community is paramount.
+The health and wellness of our staff and community are paramount.
 We’re doing everything we can to keep people healthy across our facilities.
-Our staff are staying home if they are sick.
-Our facilities are always clean, but we have even turned it up a notch with increased cleaning and sanitization – especially in high traffic areas.
+Our staff will stay at home if they are sick.
+Our facilities will be maintained and disinfected in accordance with public health guidelines.

 Programs may operate outside of public hours, see Programs for more information